NiklasNett/pan-european-wwtp-microbiome/scripts/0_Overview.md

 # Script Overview

-This folder contains all scripts used in the analysis workflow.
+This folder contains all scripts used in the analysis workflow for my Master’s Thesis *"Whole Microbiome Analyses of Wastewater Treatment Plants across Europe"*.
 Scripts are numerically prefixed to reflect execution order.

 ##